Deltares/Veiligheidsrendement/vrtool/orm/version/migration/README.md

 ### Test databases
 From a developer perspective all available test databases can be migrated with `poetry run migrate_test_db`.
-In this case the `orm` version of the `vrtool` will be updated according to the latest available migration script.
+Make sure the right migration scripts are available and version of `vrtool.orm` is updated accordingly.